webdragon63/Eclipse_C2/README.md

 # Eclipse_C2 Framework
 ![1000003491](https://github.com/user-attachments/assets/acda833e-d678-422a-87d0-6a290eefd5c1)

-An advance cli based C2 framework that allows you to create multiple reverse shell which are capable to handle 15 clients using a normal teamserver with custom reverse shell scripts and a scripted web_deivery_method.
+An advance cli based C2 framework that allows you to create multiple reverse shell which are capable to handle 15 clients using a normal teamserver with custom reverse shell scripts, scripted web_deivery_method, and also beaconing method.
 It is also have an inbuilt single netcat-multihandler to handle a single client (if needed).

 > :warning: This is on early stage.
 I will develop this tool in future.
 > :ballot_box_with_check: :ok: ***TESTED ON MATE TERMINAL***
 ## Features
 - User-defined IP and port for the C2 server.
 - Supports Scripted-Web-Dlivery method.
+- Linux and Windows beacon facilities.
 - Supports C-based reverse shell beacon for Linux and Windows both.
 - Automatic forwarding of client connections to Netcat listeners.
 - Support for interactive reverse shell execution.